keptn/tutorials/site/tutorials/keptn-litmus-018.md

     ![](./assets/keptn-litmus/litmus-first-run.png)

-1. Let's take a look at the evaluation - lick on the *chart* icon in the red evaluation tile.
+1. Let's take a look at the evaluation - click on the *chart* icon in the red evaluation tile.

     ![](./assets/keptn-litmus/litmus-first-evaluation.png)

-    We can see that the evaluation failed because both the `probe_duration_ms` as well as the `probe_success_percentage` SLOs did not meet their criteria.
+    We can see that the evaluation failed because neither the `probe_duration_ms` nor the `probe_success_percentage` SLOs met their criteria.
-    Considering the fact that our chaos experiment did delete the pod of our application, we might want to increase the number of replicas that are running to make our application more resilient.
+    Considering the fact that our chaos experiment deleted the pod of our application, we might want to increase the number of replicas that are running to make our application more resilient.
 Let's do this in the next step.

 ## Increase resilience
 Duration: 3:00

 1. Let's do another run of our deployment, tests, and evaluation.
-But this time, we are increasing the `replicaCount` meaning that we run 3 instances of our application.
-If one of those get deleted by Litmus, the two others should still be able to serve the traffic.
+But this time, we are increasing the `replicaCount`, meaning that we run 3 instances of our application.
+If one of those is deleted by Litmus, the two others should still be able to serve the traffic.
 This time we are using the `keptn send event` command with an event payload that has been already prepared for the demo (i.e., the `replicaCount` is set to 3).

     ```